Potonchán: Battle of Centla

 The next day, early in the morning, Cortés and his men went through plains to Cintla or Centla, subject towns of Potonchán, where the day before Alvarado and Lugo had fought against the natives.
-There they found thousands of Indians, beginning Battle of Centla.
+There they found thousands of native people, beginning Battle of Centla.

-The Spaniards were attacked by Chontal Maya Indians.
+The Spaniards were attacked by Chontal Maya natives.
 The Spaniards defended themselves with firearms like muskets and cannons, which produced terror in the Indians, but what terrified them more was seeing the Spanish cavalry, which they had never seen.
 The Indians believed that both rider and horse were one.
 In the end the Indians lost, owing primarily to the higher technology of the Spaniard's weapons.